ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

 pg_info_t::last_update.
-Furthermore, we maintain a log of "recent" operations extending back at least far enough to include any *unstable* writes (writes which have been started but not committed) and objects which aren't uptodate locally (see recovery and backfill).
-In practice, the log will extend much further (osd_pg_min_log_entries when clean, osd_pg_max_log_entries when not clean) because it's handy for quickly performing recovery.
+Furthermore, we maintain a log of "recent" operations extending back at least far enough to include any *unstable* writes (writes which have been started but not committed) and objects which are not uptodate locally (see recovery and backfill).
+In practice, the log will extend much further (osd_pg_min_log_entries when clean, osd_pg_max_log_entries when not clean) because it is handy for quickly performing recovery.

 Using this log, as long as we talk to a non-empty subset of the OSDs which must have accepted any completed writes from the most recent